Kenneth Chesebro: Career after January 6, 2021

 Napoli Shkolnik, a New York–based personal injury firm, hired Chesebro in October 2022 to lead their law and motions department.
 He moved from New York to Puerto Rico, where other attorneys for the firm live.
 The day after the August 2023 indictment, the firm told reporters it had fired him.

 Suspension and disbarment

 On October 31, 2024, Chesebro was suspended indefinitely from legal practice in New York.
 A year earlier, he had pleaded guilty to a felony in his criminal indictment in Fulton County, Georgia, over his efforts to overturn Trump's election loss in that state.
-The New York State Appeals Court recognized the felony as a "serious crime" that warranted barring him from practicing law in New York.
+The Third Department of the New York Supreme Court's Appellate Division recognized the felony as a "serious crime" that warranted barring him from practicing law in New York.
 He was also suspended from practicing in Florida and Illinois.
 On June 26, 2025, he was disbarred in New York in a per curiam decision from the Appellate Division, Third Department in Albany.
 The decision noted the seriousness of his criminal conduct, which indicated that he lacked the "integrity and fitness" to practice, and his "cavalier attitude regarding his actions".
+On June 11, 2026, the Supreme Court of Florida ruled in a 6-1 decision to lift Chesebro's suspension based on his criminal discharge under Georgia's First Offender Act.
+Justice Jorge Labarga dissented.